aidulcandra/wachan/README.md

         - string: send a text message
         - object: can send a message with more options.
 See [here](#message-sending-options)
 - `bot.getGroupData(jid)` - Get data of a group chat by its ID.
+- `bot.getUserData(id)` - Get data of a user by JID / LID, if the bot has saved it.
 - `bot.start(options)` - Start the bot.
 Options:
     - `suppressBaileysLogs`: Default `true`.
 If `true`, do not show logs from baileys in the console.
     - `phoneNumber`: String containing the phone number (with country code, without symbols and spaces).
 If not specified, wachan will prompt it in the console.